 Our travels are documented on our YouTube channel @biotreksailing.
 So far we have traveled over 21,000 miles.
 We sailed the the Mediterranean summer 2019, crossed the Atlantic Ocean to the Caribbean December 2019.
 In the pandemic spring of 2020 we returned to our home in New England then returned to the Caribbean May 2021.
 We crossed the Panama canal to French Polynesia March 2022.
 In April 2023 we will set sail for new destinations and re-join the GLYWO world rally.
 We sail with our dog Tiller and enjoying sharing our adventures with you!

 We are Pierre, Lisa and Tiller, sailing a performance Outremer 5X catamaran .
 After sailing around the world fifteen years ago, we returned to careers we loved, but the yearning to liveaboard again kept getting stronger.
-Sailing across oceans is part of who we are: Pierre is a former Olympic sailor, entrepreneur, Star-trekky, and engineering wiz keeping BioTrek in top shape.
+Sailing across oceans is part of who we are: Pierre is a former Olympic sailor, entrepreneur, Star-trekky, and engineering wiz who keeps BioTrek in top shape.
 Lisa is a neuroscientist with a love of biology and our natural world.
-Tiller is our labradoodle who grew up on board and has sailed 19,000 miles since being a puppy.
-Together we are BioTrek and we set out to discover ocean landscapes, explore our biological world, meet new people, and appreciate new cultures along the way.
+Tiller is our labradoodle who grew up on board and has sailed over 20,000 miles since being a puppy.
+Together we are BioTrek and we set out to discover ocean landscapes, explore our biological world, meet new people, and appreciate diverse cultures along the way.